 As the months passed, Revan and her companions found the prize they sought and in doing so, exposed Malak's final mistake; his arrogance in believing his own hype, or rather, the hype of the Sith.
 But the dark didn't end.
 The Sith Lord would have her revenge on them all and it began with a simple, unbearably cruel request.
 Revan asked the voice to wait.

 The child was allowed to leave the Valley once Revan had left known space.
 She was never given a clear reason why, but she jumped at the chance to see other worlds, meet other beings, and go to her home world of Naboo.
 She didn't remember much, just vague images at best, but she could visit her mother's grave and tell her of the things she had done, the people she had met, and the voice that always seemed to be with her.

-This is what brought the Exile back and when his teacher created the breach in the Force on Korriban, she was told to come home.
+This is what brought him back and when his teacher created the breach in the Force on Korriban, she was told to come home.
 The Exile had made his choice.
 Her balance had shifted.

-The voice was stronger now, having regained some of its life, but it was still mistrustful and as it followed the journey of the Exile, it masked its quiet desperation and disappointment.
+The voice was stronger now, having regained some of its life, but it was still mistrustful and when it spoke to the Exile, it masked its quiet desperation and disappointment.

 "If I leave the Valley of the Jedi, I could fall."
 She said.

 ~~He will seek out his teacher and destroy her.
 He will take her power as his own, which will restore some balance to the force. ~~